 Question: Do I keep my existing phone line?

 Answer: FTTP does not need a normal phone line so keeping a landline is optional.
 The current copper wire PSTN phone service is due to be retired in 2025 so there is a push towards voice over IP services (VOIP) and this is included with some service providers but others charge an additional fee for the service.

 Question: What is VOIP?

-Answer: VOIP stands for Voice Over Internet Protocol which is a technology that allows the telephone service to be delivered over your internet connection rather than via a phone company.
+Answer: VOIP stands for Voice Over Internet Protocol which is a technology that allows the telephone service to be delivered over your internet connection rather than via a copper cable.
 The technology has improved vastly over the past few years, and VOIP calls are now usually crystal-clear negating the need for a separate phone line.